CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

   - Vagrant-libvirt
   - Vagrant-scp

-Refer to {{<link title="Example Install Scripts" text="Example Install Scripts">}} for sample bash scripts used to install the software package and environment dependencies.
+To see sample bash scripts used to install the software package and environment dependencies, refer to {{<link title="Example Install Scripts" text="Example Install Scripts">}}.

 ### CI/CD Requirements